SIRE 2.0

 The exact time required to set up a vetting system depends on several factors, including the size, scope and requirement of the operation, the level of customisation required, and the availability of resources.

-MIS Marine’s Mainstay Core is a turnkey solution for marine assurance teams that wish to include SIRE 2.0 Inspection data as part of their vetting process.
+MIS Marine’s flagship vetting platform, Mainstay, provides a turnkey option for marine assurance teams that wish to include SIRE 2.0 Inspection data as part of their vetting process.
 Recent onboarding evaluations highlight rapid implementation timelines, from initial planning to system go-live.

 If you have a question about SIRE 2.0 that isn’t answered in our guide or need support with your SIRE 2.0 vetting operation, complete our form and we’ll be in touch: